 You can't have both GetSQL and Select scripts for a table.
 Creating one disables the "create" link for the other.

-A reference to the Stonefield Query Application object and the SQL statement Stonefield Query created for the report (including joins to other tables).
+A reference to the Stonefield Query Application object and the SQL statement Stonefield Query created for the report (but just the portion pertaining to this table).

 This example unions the Customers and Suppliers tables into a single result set.